laravel/docs/blade.md

 <a name="control-structures"></a>
 ## Control Structures

 In addition to template inheritance and displaying data, Blade also provides convenient shortcuts for common PHP control structures, such as conditional statements and loops.
-These shortcuts provide a very clean, terse way of working with PHP control structures, while also remaining familiar to their PHP counterparts.
+These shortcuts provide a very clean, terse way of working with PHP control structures while also remaining familiar to their PHP counterparts.

 <a name="if-statements"></a>
 ### If Statements